onqtam/headjack/src/topics.md

 our capacity to pay attention in the right way was evolved - it is fundamentally an adaptive ability - it was selected for

+building participatory governance at scale

+This is the real DAO - the hivemind

 distributed cognition or sensemaking? https://en.wikipedia.org/wiki/Cognition